Start here

 Open jump rings have a small split in the wire so the gap can be twisted open, slipped over a part, and twisted closed again.
 They are the default for most assembly because they let you join rings to ear wires, pendants, and other rings without specialized tools.
 The downside is that the gap can be stressed open in wear if the gauge is too thin for the weight or if the original close was sloppy.

-Closed (soldered) rings are sealed shut at the join and cannot be opened without breaking.
-They are noticeably stronger because the wire is continuous around the full circumference.
-Use soldered rings for connections that take real stress (heavy pendants, frequent wear, pieces sold for use with children where a connector that cannot pop open under stress is one less point of failure) and for the base ring of a multi-ring loop, where one open ring failing would let the whole structure unravel.
+Closed (soldered) rings are sealed shut at the join and are not meant to be opened during assembly.
+They remove the open gap from that connection.
+Test soldered rings for connections that take more stress, such as heavier pendants or the base ring of a multi-ring loop, where one open ring failing would let the whole structure unravel.

-A common pattern for a heavier pendant: the chain-side ring is soldered closed (so the chain join cannot fail), while the pendant-side ring stays open so the wearer can swap chains later.
-That gives the wear-stress join a permanent connection while keeping the rest of the piece serviceable.
+A common pattern for a heavier pendant: the chain-side ring is soldered closed to remove the open gap at that join, while the pendant-side ring stays open so the wearer can swap chains later.
+That gives the higher-stress join a more controlled connection while keeping the rest of the piece serviceable.

 Metal Types: Stainless, Brass, Sterling, and Plated